 Note on flour: Yes, high quality 00 flour will give you delicate flavor, chew, and delicious results.
 I’m a huge proponent of using the best ingredients I can find.
-But in the case of great artisan pizza dough, flour type is second to the key techniques outlined above.
-If you can’t find 00 flour, any good all purpose flour will work just fine!
+But in the case of great homemade pizza crust, flour type comes second to the key techniques outlined above.
+If you can’t find 00 flour, any good all-purpose flour will work just fine!

 advice for making artisan pizza dough by hand:

 The high hydration dough is a huge part of what makes this crust so chewy, crispy and delicious– but it takes some getting used to.
 It’s a wet, slack, sticky dough that may be a far cry from what you usually work with.

 Once you learn how to handle it (and taste the finished pizza), I promise you won’t look back to the denser doughs you’ve made in the past.
 Here’s what I’ve found to be the most helpful:

 - Lightly wet your hand when you’re initially mixing the dough and performing the fold.
 This will minimize sticking and make the process much easier.

 - Use a kitchen scale!
 This is the best way to guarantee consistency and great results.
 Everyone scoops flour differently, and flour itself varies enough to throw off volume measurement quite a bit.
 I’ve approximated volume measurements, but it’s really just an estimate when it comes to bread baking.